-Importing data from other sources into RunningMate
+Importing data into RunningMate

 Some users may want to add data lists to RunningMate which did not originate from the tool.
 These may include: